Michael R. Steele is Distinguished Professor of English

 Books:

-Michael R. Steele is Distinguished Professor of English
+Michael R. Steele is Distinguished University Professor Emeritus

 at Pacific University in Forest Grove, Oregon.